-For some people, a bout of depression begins with symptoms of anxiety (such as worrying a lot), sadness, or lack of energy.
+For some people, a case of depression begins with symptoms of anxiety (such as worrying a lot), sadness, or lack of energy.
 This may go on for days or months before the person or others think that depression could be the problem.

-And other people may feel depressed suddenly.
+Other people may feel depressed suddenly.
 This may happen after a big change in life, such as the loss of a loved one or a serious accident.

-Call a doctor right away if:
+Call a doctor now if:

 Seek care soon if: